In This Article

 High androgen or male-sex hormone levels lie at the heart of Polycystic Ovarian Syndrome (PCOS.)
 These excess androgens like testosterone are the main culprits behind a myriad of pesky PCOS symptoms like cystic acne, excessive body hair, thinning hair on the scalp, dark skin patches and even your unexplained weight gain.
-Since a healthy diet is one of the best ways to treat and manage this endocrine disorder, why not give your PCOS diet an extra punch with testosterone-lowering foods!
+Since a healthy diet is one of the best ways to treat and manage this endocrine disorder, why not give your PCOS diet an extra punch of natural foods that have anti-androgen abilities to lower testosterone!
 Let’s take a look at the top 8 foods that reduce testosterone naturally.

 Fatty fish is a rich source of Omega-3 fatty acids.
 In particular, cold water fish like salmon, sardines, tuna, mackerel, trout and herring are good foods to reduce testosterone.
 Studies have found that Omega-3 supplementation could reduce serum concentrations of testosterone and regulate periods.
 At Shahid Sadoughi University of Medical Sciences, Iran, scientists put 78 overweight women with PCOS on 3gr/day of omega-3 supplements for 8 weeks.
 By the end of the trial, testosterone concentration was significantly lower in the group of women who were administered omega-3 group and regular menstruation was achieved by almost half the participants.